Sntai20/update-server-server-sync/docs/presentation/SPEAKER_NOTES.md

 ### Slide 34: Try It Yourself
 **Opening:**
-"This isn't vaporware—you can try this today.
+"This isn't vaporwareï¿½you can try this today.
 Everything I showed is open source."

 **GitHub Repository:**
 "github.com/microsoft/update-server-server-sync"